CodeChain-io/foundry/README.md

 Developers are strongly encouraged to write unit tests for new code, and to submit new unit tests for old code.
 Unit tests can be compiled and run with: `cargo test --all`.
 For more details, please reference [Unit Tests](https://github.com/CodeChain-io/codechain/wiki/Unit-Tests).

 ## License
-CodeChain is licensed under the AGPL License - see the [LICENSE](https://github.com/CodeChain-io/foundry/blob/master/LICENSE) file for details
+CodeChain is licensed under the GPL License - see the [LICENSE](https://github.com/CodeChain-io/foundry/blob/master/LICENSE) file for details